I started an open letter to my childhood friend, but it's taken years to finish. |

 I continued to talk to my mother about it when I could.
 I couldn’t seem to admit to her, plainly, that I liked boys more than I should.
 I realized it was odd.
 Boys did not like other boys.
 Boys became men, and married women, and had children.
 But two boys could not have children.
 I knew enough about sex to know that.
 And if I could not grow up to marry and have children, what purpose would there be in my life?
 I can recall having these profound thoughts as early as eight years-old!
 But a boy of twelve now, the haze surrounding the issue of a boy liking other boys was dissipating, and I could see more clearly my identity—something ingrown, something unavoidable.
 I couldn’t rid myself of it any more than I could hack off one of my own limbs—not without further consequences, at least.

-The psychiatrist asked me flatly if I was attracted to other
+The psychiatrist asked me flatly if I was attracted to other boys; I was terrified, so I lied and said "no." |

 On one occasion, during all this frightening introspection, I had an appointment to meet with the neurologist who diagnosed me with Tourettes just months before.
 I remember distinctively being in the car with my mother, driving to the doctor’s office in a neighboring town.
 She could tell I was still upset about what I had done with you.
 She suggested that I talk to the doctor about it, since he was, after all, a psychiatrist.
 She told me that he could probably assure me better that than she could that my adolescent sexual games were normal, in some respects, for boys and girls to attempt.
 The psychiatrist was brash and intimidating.
 I wasn’t too keen on spilling my guts in his office when I barely knew the man.
-But with my mother’s encouragement, I said, “Maybe.
+But with my mother’s encouragement, I said, “Maybe.”

 After we took care of the updates with my symptoms, tics, and medications, my mom turned in the chair sitting next to me and gave me a look of, “Well?”
 I became nervous, and sheepish.
 I insisted that my mother leave the room if I was to tell this near-perfect-stranger with a medical degree about my sexual escapades with my best friend.
 My mother complied, though, and I was left alone with the doctor.
 It took me a long time to tell a condensed version of the story heretofore outlined.
 I remember glossing over the details in an effort to minimize my actions and pretend like I wasn’t really bothered by them as much as I actually was.
 I asked him if all of these things were normal.
 “Yes,” he said.
 Exploring your body and your feelings is nothing to be ashamed about.
 Involving others, though, at such a young age, was not the best idea.
 He had affirmed exactly what my mother had told me all along, but using words that made it clear that he had more schooling than my mother did.
 That was the only difference.

-with you were destroying our friendship.
+The sexual experiences I initiated with you were destroying our friendship. |

 I don’t recall how he phrased it, but his next question was whether or not I felt I had an attraction, or a liking, to boys more than I had to girls.
 I was terrified.
 “No,” I insisted.
 “I was just curious,” was the same old excuse.
 And like my mother, he didn’t press it.
 Of course, I hadn’t yet quite put a label on my liking of other males, but I still knew that I had lied to the doctor.
 I left his office stymied.
 There was a sense of relief at having a second witness that my behavior was nothing to be concerned about; but the feelings and emotions—the attractions that were swiftly multiplying within me, especially with puberty right around the corner—were no less unsettling to me.